Google Fonts and GDPR: are Google Fonts GDPR compliant?

 - Disable Google Fonts.

-Use the OMGF WordPress plugin
+Use WordPress plugins

-If you are using WordPress, the best plugin to use Google Fonts is OMGF (Optimize my Google Fonts).
+One of the best plugin to use Google Fonts is OMGF (Optimize my Google Fonts).
 OMGF automatically downloads the Google Fonts your WordPress site needs and generates a stylesheet for it.
 Then it integrates the stylesheet into your site’s header.
 As a result, your Google Fonts are hosted and loaded locally which is GDPR compliant.

 There are also other WordPress plugins for disabling or removing Google Fonts from your website and using them locally.
 The following WordPress plugins could be used to disable Google Fonts: